Dodge Dakota Insurance Rates

 Rates are averaged for all Dodge Dakota models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Cheapest Dodge Dakota Insurance
+How to Find the Best Cheap Dodge Dakota Insurance

-• You may be able to save approximately $100 per year just by quoting online well ahead of the renewal date
+• You may be able to save up to $100 per year just by quoting online well ahead of the renewal date

-• Policyholders who want higher levels of liability will pay about $550 every year to go from 30/60 bodily injury limits to higher 250/500 limits
+• Drivers who may need more liability protection will pay about $550 per year to increase from a minimum limit to 250/500 limits

 Rates by Driver Age